Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Tamriel Data](http://www.nexusmods.com/morrowind/mods/44537/?) - This is a requirement for the below mod.
 Download the HD version.
 * [Tamriel Rebuilt](http://www.nexusmods.com/morrowind/mods/42145/?) - One of the biggest mods in Morrowind and still a work in progress, but it adds a huge chunk of playable landscape (mainland Morrowind).
 It shouldn't be incompatible with anything listed here, but you should keep an eye out for things with TR compatibility if you choose to install it.
-* [Graphic Herbalism](http://www.nexusmods.com/morrowind/mods/43140/?) - By default, plants in Morrowind act as containers: when you activate them, the container interface opens and you can remove any ingredients that might be present 'inside' the plant.
-Graphic Herbalism is a rather old mod that makes plants act more like plants; activating the plant picks it, you automatically get the ingredients, and the plant changes in the world to show it has been picked.
+* [Graphic Herbalism - MWSE Edition](https://www.nexusmods.com/morrowind/mods/46599) - By default, plants in Morrowind act as containers: when you activate them, the container interface opens and you can remove any ingredients that might be present 'inside' the plant.
+Graphic Herbalism MWSE is an updated version of an old mod that makes plants act more like plants; activating the plant picks it, you automatically get the ingredients, and the plant changes in the world to show it has been picked.
 Think Skyrim plants.
-If you want to use Graphic Herbalism, you'll need to keep compatibility in mind when we download plant replacers, otherwise it might be a little jarring when your smooth plant mesh gets replaced with an ugly vanilla mesh and texture.

-If using both Tamriel Rebuilt and Graphic Herbalism, you'll want the Tamriel Data patch from [here](http://www.nexusmods.com/morrowind/mods/43829/)
+Ignore the `GH Patches and Replacers` file, that needs to be later.
 * [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886/) is essentially a replacement for WinDoors Glow.
 Highly recommended.

 (I personally chose the High-res and rays options, and left the rest off)

-However: If you want to use it you *must* have MWSE alpha 2.1.
+However: If you want to use it you *must* have MWSE alpha 2.1 or later.
 It will not work with 2.0!

 ## Mesh fixes and improvements